Securities traders need to watch out for higher tax rates, wash sales, capital-loss limitations and accounting challenges.

 - single-stock futures

-Short-term capital gains rates are the ordinary tax rates, currently up to 39.6% (2016).
+Short-term capital gains rates are the ordinary tax rates, currently up to 39.6% for 2017, and 37% for 2018.
 With the default realization (cash) method, only realized gains and losses on securities are reported for the tax year.
 Section 1091 wash-sale loss deferral rules apply throughout the year with IRAs and individual taxable accounts (see Wash Sale Losses).
 Securities traders using the cash method may defer unrealized gains (or losses) on open positions until realizing a gain (or loss) on a sale.
-Long-term capital gains rates — up to 20% (2016) — apply to sales of securities held for 12 months or longer.
+Long-term capital gains rates — up to 20% for 2017 and 2018 — apply to sales of securities held for 12 months or longer.

-We generally recommend that business traders in securities (with TTS) consider a Section 475 MTM election in order to have business ordinary loss treatment — navigating out of wash-sale loss rules and capital-loss limitations on business trades — since they already are paying ordinary rates on short-term capital gains.
+We recommend that business traders in securities (with TTS) consider a Section 475 MTM election to have business ordinary loss treatment — navigating out of wash-sale loss rules and capital-loss limitations on business trades — since they already are paying ordinary rates on short-term capital gains.
+For 2018, Section 475 ordinary income is qualified business income for the new 20% deduction on QBI in pass-throughs.
 (See Section 475 MTM.)